St. Vincent awaits new volcanic explosions as help arrives - WTMJ

 Gonsalves has said that depending on the damage caused by the explosion, it could take up to four months for life to return to normal.
 As of Friday, 2,000 people were staying in 62 government shelters while four empty cruise ships floated nearby, waiting to take other evacuees to nearby islands.
 Those staying in shelters were tested for COVID-19, and anyone testing positive would be taken to an isolation center.

+An ash column burst more than 33,000 feet (7 kilometers) into the sky, with lightning crackling through the still-towering cloud late Friday.

-The volcanic activity forced the cancellation of several flights while falling ash limited evacuations in some areas due to poor visibility.
+The ash forced the cancellation of several flights and poor visibility limited evacuations in some areas.
 Officials warned that Barbados, St. Lucia and Grenada could see light ashfall as the 4,003-foot (1,220-meter) volcano continued to rumble.
 The majority of ash was expected to head northeast into the Atlantic Ocean.

 La Soufriere previously had an effusive eruption in December, prompting experts from around the region to fly in and analyze the formation of a new volcanic dome and changes to its crater lake, among other things.